 A previously deceived consumer has Article III standing to seek an injunction against future false advertising, according to the U.S. Court of Appeals for the Ninth Circuit, resolving a split among district courts applying consumer protection laws.
 Although the plaintiff believed that the wipes the defendant had marketed as “flushable” were not actually suitable for disposal down a toilet, the court of appeals held that the plaintiff nevertheless had standing to seek an injunction.

 The Ninth Circuit noted that courts had “split dramatically” on whether a previously deceived consumer has standing to enjoin future false advertising of the same product.
-Courts denying standing typically reasoned that once a plaintiff becomes aware of deceptive advertising, she is unlikely to be misled into buying the same product again.
-Conversely, courts permitting plaintiffs to seek injunctive relief generally concluded that a plaintiff faces a threat of imminent or actual harm, either because she cannot rely on a defendant’s representations in the future, or because she may again purchase the product based on the same misleading representations.
+Courts denying standing typically reasoned that a plaintiff who becomes aware of deceptive advertising is unlikely to be misled into buying the same product again.
+Conversely, courts permitting plaintiffs to seek injunctive relief generally concluded that a plaintiff faces a threat of imminent or actual harm because he or she either cannot rely on a defendant’s representations in the future or may again purchase the product based on the same misleading representations.

 While the opinion represents a victory for this plaintiff, not all consumers will have standing to pursue injunctive relief.
 “There is still room for defendants to challenge a plaintiff’s standing,” says Michelle M. Burke, Morristown, NJ, cochair of the Section’s Young Advocates Committee.
 “If a plaintiff does not allege that he wants to purchase more of the defendant’s product, or if he admits under oath that he does not intend to buy it, a defendant can argue that dismissal is appropriate because the consumer will not be harmed by future advertisements,” notes Burke.